 Rock Island State Park is generally inaccessible during the winter months.

-Peninsula State Park, Newport State Park, and Rock Island State Park allow camping.
-However, only Peninsula State Park allows car camping.
+Peninsula State Park, Potawatomie State Park, Newport State Park, and Rock Island State Park allow camping.
+However, only Peninsula State Park and Potawatomi State Park allow car camping.
 Newport State Park and Rock Island State Park have walk-in sites.

 Peninsula State Park has a golf course.